ShayHill/shayallenhill_site/_posts/2024-09-22-vim-in-windows.md

 endif
 ```

-## Fullscreen Gvim
+## fullscreen gVim

-If you followed the earlier instructions to download Gvim Fullscreen, here is the best spot to configure it.
+If you followed the earlier instructions to download gVim Fullscreen, here is the best spot to configure it.
 Add this to your `~\vimfiles\gvim.vimrc`:

 ```vim
 g:GvimFullscreenDll = $MYVIMDIR .. 'gvim_fullscreen.dll'